TosbackCgusBridge-Bot/CGUs-versions/Ets/Privacy Policy.md

 *   Link to detailed information on online store security
 *   Privacy and Information Security Policy for Test Takers

-  Related Links
+Promotional Links Related Links

 *   General Licensing Permission Form
 *   Research Licensing Permission Form

-*   Legal Home
-*   Terms of Use
+Navigation for Legal Home Navigation for Legal Home Terms of Use Privacy and Security▼
-*   Privacy and Security

 *   Test Takers

-*   Permissions
-*   Trademark Use
+Permissions Trademark Use▼

-footer
+*   Trademarks Owned by ETS

 ETS